HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 | Default value           | `None`              |

 !!!info
-    The file name's extension can be specified as `.json`.
+    The filename's extension can be specified as `.json`.
 Allowing the program to generate a JSON-structured rule output file.

 ---